 - The immunity that a pregnant person generates from COVID-19 vaccination can cross the placenta, and may help keep the baby safe after birth.

-Important points about the Johnson & Johnson vaccine
+Important points about the Johnson and Johnson vaccine

 - The modified adenovirus used in the vaccine can't replicate or cause illness.
 The body quickly clears it from the injection site, so it's unlikely to reach or cross the placenta.